PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-08 12:48:36
+Last updated: 2024-04-08 12:49:10
-Random Quote: All religion is a foolish answer to a foolish question. - Thomas Shelby
+Random Quote: Sometimes distance is the only way to find peace.
+So you can heal your wound. - Berlin